Graft - opening chapters

 My hand ignored all of my better ideas and pulled out my phone, turned on the flashlight.
 I saw the contents of the coop for just long enough before common sense took over and turned the light off to think: amalgamation.

+I lay flat against the roof, shivering.
 Think, Ella.
 Your best bet is to barricade yourself inside, or drive away.
 Can’t get into Matilda’s place without loudly breaking in, so you’ve got to get home.

 I gritted my teeth.
 It was too much to handle all at once, making my head pound.
 But this wasn’t a regular headache, or even a migraine.
-It started as an ache in my jaw and molars, the unpleasant buzz of hard surfaces vibrating against each other.
+It started as an ache in my molars, the unpleasant buzz of hard surfaces vibrating against each other.

 I took one more step back.
 The edge of the gorge gave way, sending me tumbling down its slanted side.
 I landed hard on my back in several inches of turbid water.
 I was tempted to lie there, breathless and still, see if they’d pass me by.

 Then the mud started to creep up my sides.
-I looked beneath the thin layer of water, and screamed.
-Half-formed eyes the consistency of jelly dotted the muck.
-I ripped away from its grasp, spitting out thick, mealy water.
-The monsters were still in pursuit, taking their own rough trip downwards to join me.
-I climbed up the other side of the gorge, almost slipping from all the mud.
-I reached the top, only for sharp teeth to sink into my left shoulder.
+I looked beneath the thin layer of water and screamed.
+Half-formed eyes dotted the muck.
+I ripped away from its grasp before I could learn if it had a mouth too.
+The monsters were still in pursuit, taking their own rough trip down the cliff to join me.
+I frantically climbed up the other side of the gorge, my heart skipping a beat each time I slipped in the mud.
+As soon as the wall of the gorge began to flatten out I threw myself forward, trying to get my center of gravity away from the edge.

-Had to assume I couldn’t outrun something four-legged forever, so I looked for a weapon instead.
+Had to assume I couldn’t outrun them all forever, so I looked for a weapon instead.
 I backed away from the window, only to trip.
 A thick, rusted chain lay on the ground.
 It circled the window, metal links connecting several ceramic plates together.
 The abandoned chain wasn’t the only sign people had been here.
 A waist-high rock with engraved drawings stood nearby.
 They depicted a square surrounded by a circle of connected dots.
 Inside the square were crude renditions of toothy monsters; outside the circle, what looked like people.
 One of the monsters had its blocky legs up against the circle as if pushing against a wall.

 I looked back at the chain.
 It was broken in one place, a few links snapped.
 The baying grew louder.
 I grabbed the disconnected ends of the chain, almost dropping it when they stung my hands like an electrical shock.
 I wrapped my hands in my sleeve cuffs before bringing the two ends together.